mazdakb/django-naqsh/docs/project-generation-options.rst

     Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
+    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

 debug:
     Indicates whether the project should be configured for debugging.